-The Mamre Road Precinct is part of the WSEA and will be connected to the potential Western Sydney Freight Line.
+The Mamre Road Precinct is part of the WSEA and will be connected to the proposed Western Sydney Freight Line.
 Its proximity to the M4 Motorway and Elizabeth Drive as well as its generally flat terrain makes it suitable for large floor plate employment and logistics uses.
 The Mamre Road Precinct is largely affected by aircraft noise and those parts within the ANEC/ANEF 20 and above contours are not suitable for noise sensitive land uses.
-Therefore, the precinct will be planned as an industrial warehousing and logistics precinct.
-The precinct could also present potential opportunities for an intermodal terminal serviced by the potential Western Sydney Freight Line.
+Therefore, the precinct will be an industrial warehousing and logistics precinct.
+The precinct also includes land for an intermodal terminal serviced by the proposed Western Sydney Freight Line.

-The Mamre Road precinct will be zoned under the WSEA SEPP and have its own Development Control Plan but will remain within the boundaries of the Aerotropolis.
+The Mamre Road precinct has been rezoned under the WSEA SEPP and has its own Development Control Plan but remains within the boundaries of the Aerotropolis.

-Warehousing and logistics, High technology industry, Manufacturing, Intermodal facilities, Circular economy uses.
+Warehousing and logistics, high technology industry, manufacturing, intermodal facilities, circular economy uses.